 Sentinel node biopsy is generally a safe procedure.
 But as with any surgery, it carries a risk of complications, including:

-Although lymphedema is an unlikely complication of sentinel node biopsy, one of the main reasons sentinel node biopsy was developed was to decrease the chance of developing lymphedema, which is more likely to occur if many lymph nodes are removed from one area.
+Lymphedema is an unlikely complication of sentinel node biopsy.
+Lymphedema is more likely to happen if many lymph nodes are removed from one area.

-Because only a few lymph nodes are removed, the risk of lymphedema after sentinel node biopsy is small.
-Dozens of other lymph nodes remain in the area of your body where the sentinel node biopsy is done.
-In most cases, those remaining lymph nodes can effectively process the lymph fluid.
+Because only a few lymph nodes are removed in sentinel node biopsy, the risk of lymphedema is small.
+Dozens of other lymph nodes remain in the area where the sentinel node biopsy is done.
+Typically, those remaining lymph nodes can take over for the lymph nodes that are removed.